-The North Cascades are some of the most jagged mountain peaks in the U.S. To get the best view of them you must be willing to endure strenuous but rewarding hiking.
+The North Cascades are some of the most jagged mountain peaks in the U.S. To be rewarded the best view of them you must be willing to endure some strenuous hiking.
 There are several great hikes within the national park and even a few that lie just outside that park boundary that are outstanding.

-One high on the list is Maple Pass, which is a 7-mile loop trail.
+One hike high on the list is Maple Pass, which is a 7-mile loop trail.
 It begins at the Rainy Pass trailhead by mile marker 157 on Highway 20.
-It's best to do this hike clockwise if you want to finish with a descent that's easier on the knees.
+Begin this hike clockwise if you want to finish with a descent rather than a climb.
 Rainy Lake will be on your left after about an hour hiking.
 This lake didn't impress me with the early morning light, but I hear better photographs can be taken later in the afternoon.
 At the half-way mark of the loop trail you will be on the west side of Lake Ann.
 The surrounding mountain peaks and small island inside Lake Ann make it a gem to behold.
-It is the highlight of this hike, although it's worth mentioning the two brown bears I saw in the distance at different parts along the trail.
-I also spotted a golden eagle soaring overhead and a pair of ptarmigans.
+It is the highlight of this hike, although it's worth mentioning the two brown bears I spotted in the distance along the trail.
+I also witnessed a golden eagle soaring overhead and a pair of ptarmigans.

 The best reward is an outstanding birds-eye view of Hidden Lake surrounded by many of the jagged peaks of the North Cascades National Park.
-Another half mile up the trail is a lookout fire tower anchored by cables at the summit.
-A great place to get warm, or retreat to if lightning should suddenly appear.
+Another half-mile up the trail is a lookout fire tower anchored by cables at the summit.
+It's a great place to get warm, or retreat to if lightning should suddenly appear.
 If necessary, inside there is even a small stool with glass insulators for the legs that you can crouch on to minimize this potentially dangerous situation.

 If you are cannot hike in the North Cascades, but sure to at least stop at Washington Pass for an overlook of Liberty Bell Mountain, located by mile marker 164 on Highway 20.
 Also easy to see is beautiful Diablo Lake with its turquois water.
 It is located next to the highway just east of Newhalem.